CAB Logo - Adviceguide home page link

 • defined as a severely mentally impaired person

-• student nurses/Project 2000 student nurses
+• Student nurses or Project 2000 student nurses

 • young people on government training schemes, apprentices, or foreign language assistants